-In this course, those students desiring to practice in community organization consider techniques of securing community support and committee cooperation with special consideration on theories of leadership.
+In this course, those students desiring to practice in community organization consider techniques of securing community support and committee cooperation with special consideration of theories of leadership.
 Roles of the professional worker and interagency relationships are considered.
 Particular attention is centered on the skills and values of citizen participation in securing change and solving community problems.

-Staff
+Staff 2 credits